Swydo/ddp-apollo/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Swydo/ddp-apollo.svg)](https://greenkeeper.io/)

 ## Benefits
-This package has been created to levarage the power of DDP for GraphQL queries and subscriptions.
+This package has been created to leverage the power of DDP for GraphQL queries and subscriptions.
 For Meteor developers there is no need to setup a separate HTTP server or websocket connection, because DDP offers all we need and has been well tested over time.

 - Works with the Meteor `accounts` packages out of the box, giving a `userId` in your resolvers
 - Doesn't require an HTTP server to be setup, like with express, koa or hapi